 What is HSNO?

 - HSNO, or the Hazardous Substances and New Organisms Act 1996, was the legislation that governed the safe use, storage, and disposal of any substance that posed a significant hazard to people, property, and/or the environment.
 Since December 1st 2017, the controls and regulations that related to workplaces were shifted to the Health and Safety at Work Act 2015 (HSWA), while environmental controls and non-workplace controls continue to be governed by HSNO.
 HSNO also relates to Hazardous substance approval, which is required before any product can be sold or used within NZ.

 Hazardous Substances?
 Don’t you mean ‘Dangerous Goods’?

 - Not at all.
-HSNO follows GHS version 7, which was created to compliment the UN Regulations for Transporting Dangerous Goods (UNRTDG) but Hazardous Substances extend a little further beyond those parameters.
+HSNO follows GHS version 7, which was created to compliment the UN Regulations for Transporting Dangerous Goods (UNRTDG), but Hazardous Substances extend a little further beyond those parameters.
 It’s possible to have a hazardous substance that isn’t considered DG.
 For example, a skin irritant is not a Dangerous Good, but it is a Hazardous Substance under HSNO.

 What does a Hazardous Substance Site Assessment entail?